asheplyakov/timewhatistime/timewhatistime.rst

    int clock_gettime(clockid_t clk_id, struct timespec *tp);

-Note: just because the structure stores the fractional part as nanoseconds **DOES NOT** mean the API guarantees the nanosecond precision and/or accuracy.
+Note: just because the structure stores the fractional part as nanoseconds **DOES NOT** mean the API guarantees the nanosecond resolution and/or accuracy.
 To find out the clock resolution use

 .. code:: C